 On Scripture, journaling, and small-group faith.

-Short, practical writing on how to read the Bible, keep a daily devotional habit, and journal with the SOAP method, from the team building RockReader.
+Short, practical writing on how to read the Bible, keep a daily devotional habit, and journal with the SOAP method, from Kiel Harvey, the founder building RockReader.

 Bible Journaling Without Drawing: The Words Were Always the Point